 A single ventricle defect is a congenital (present at birth) heart condition, and one of the most complex heart defects.
 It means that only one of the heart’s two ventricles is large enough or strong enough to effectively pump blood.
 Single ventricle defects occur in five out of every 100,000 live births.
 This type of defect develops as the heart grows during the first eight weeks of pregnancy.
-It might be caused by a combination of genes and things in the baby’s and mother’s environment during this early stage of development.
+It might be caused by a combination of genes and factors in the baby’s and mother’s environment during this early stage of development.

 Single ventricle defects may include:

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, our cardiothoracic surgeons are experienced with successfully repairing single ventricle defects.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, the cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are experienced with successfully repairing single ventricle defects.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 A single ventricle defect causes mixing of oxygen-rich blood with oxygen-poor blood in the heart.
 A newborn with this condition can have: